 Born and raised in the countryside, Hao Gia was fortunate to have his talent in Mathematics discovered early.
-At the age of 9, he completed his secondary school mathematics knowledge.
-In 2017, participating in the national mathematics competition for primary school students, Hao Gia won a gold medal.
+At the age of 9, he completed his secondary school Mathematics knowledge.
+In 2017, participating in the National Mathematics Competition for primary school students, Hao Gia won a Gold Medal.

-After entering Hai Luong High School (Zhejiang, China), the male student not only developed freely in the world of Mathematics, but also received special attention from the school in nurturing his talents.
+After entering Hai Luong High School (Zhejiang, China), the male student not only developed freely in the world of Mathematics, but also received attention from the school in nurturing his talent.
 With a personalized education method, which means focusing on the strengths of the learner, Hao Gia has achieved a perfect score in the International Math Olympiad for two consecutive years (2023-2024).

 The family never puts pressure on Hao Gia if his results drop.
 His parents always cooperate with the school to create a healthy learning environment for their child.